 Notes

-- Accurate measurements: Ensure precise measurements of ingredients, especially flour and water.
+- Ensure precise measurements of ingredients, especially flour and water.
 Slight variations can affect the dough’s consistency.

 - Allow the dough to cool for a few minutes before adding eggs.
 This prevents the eggs from cooking prematurely when mixed in.
 The dough should be smooth and glossy.

-- Dough consistency: It should be thick, but still pipeable.
+- The dough should be thick, but still pipeable.
 If it’s too stiff, the pastries may not puff up.

-- Baking temperature: Maintain a consistent temperature during baking.
+- Maintain a consistent temperature during baking.
 Avoid opening the oven door too soon, as it can cause the pastries to collapse.

 If your choux buns keep failing, don’t worry!
 You can try again or transform them into different desserts: